Costa Favolosa Cruise Review

 Service

-On this particular sailing, we only went to the front desk once to get our shareholder credit.
+We only went to the front desk once on this particular sailing to get our shareholder credit.
 As you know, if you own 100 shares of Carnival, you can get a credit on every sailing.
 On Costa, you usually have to go to the reception to show the email the corporate office gave you showing the credit.

 Overall, we were happy about the service on board, and the staff never failed to make us feel like family.